 Addition of Multimedia

-Good use of images, videos, graphics, audio or screenshots can help to decrease bounce rate and increase the amount of time your visitors spend on your site, which are both ranking factors that we should take into consideration.
+Good use of images, videos, graphics, audio or screenshots can help to decrease bounce rate and increase the amount of time your visitors spend on your site.
+These are both ranking factors that you should take into consideration.
 In addition, multimedia will make your posts more shareable on the social networks.

 When using any visuals remember to optimize them – compress the images to load faster, include a keyword or a related keyword in the alt tag and in the file name.
 The search engines will gain another indication of what your post is about